vib-singlecell-nf/vsn-pipelines/README.md

 ```

 ## Single-sample Datasets
-Pipelines to run a single sample.
+Pipelines to run a single sample or multiple samples separately.

 ### `single_sample`
 The **single_sample** workflow will process 10x data,taking in 10x-structured data, and metadata file.